St. Mary's - Newfoundland and Labrador

 Interesting Facts

-• 1782, local inhabitants organize a defense against American Privateer and successfully defend their community.
+• 1782, local inhabitants organize a defence against American Privateer and successfully defend their community.

 • 1819, population is 454.